alpengeist/gpt-companion/README.md

 * Use the default profile as a template for the syntax of the properties.
 * Mandatory: *settings.name*
 * Mandatory: *actions*

+## Run

+`python3 main.py`

+The program must be run in its directory, otherwise the configuration profiles will not be found.